Tuber Borchii

 Tuber borchii is an edible truffle with excellent culinary qualities, commonly known as bianchetto (whitish truffle).

 T. borchii exhibits broad ecological adaptability.
 While it prefers sandy limestone soils typical of coastal areas, it also grows in natural areas where black truffles (Tuber melanosporum) are found at higher altitudes.
 It thrives in soils with a pH of 7 to 8 and can tolerate slightly subalkaline pH levels of 6-7, although it may occasionally be found in soils as acidic as pH 5.2.
+But better yields are related to higher pHs.

 Main host trees for bianchetto